processone/dpk/README.md

 With DPK, you get the change to get your data in a format that can really be reused, without any hidden dependencies.

+## Use cases: From backup to migration

+The main goal for this tool is to help you take back control of your data:

+1. You can use it to backup and index data you have uploaded to various cloud services providers.
+2. Or, you can use it to migrate to a new service that you will either fully managed or host with another provider.

+You can take back control of your data incrementally.
+That said, we encourage you to aim for full control and how your data on your own domain.
+For more details, you should read and follow the principles of the Indieweb: [Publish (on your) Own Site, Syndicate Elsewhere](https://indieweb.org/POSSE).

 ## General principles

-The goal of the tool is to produce content that is self contained.
+The goal of the tool is to produce a data set that is self-contained and directly usable.
 As such, we do not want to rely on third-party services that can disappear at anytime.
 That's why as much as we can, we try to resolve short URLs to their final target.